A formula for the Voevodsky motive of the moduli stack of vector bundles on a curve: Introduction

 In $\S$\ref{sec lift trans}, we lift the transition maps $i_l : \Div_{n,d}(l) \ra \Div_{n,d}(l+1)$ to the schemes $\FDiv_{n,d}(l)$.
-It turns out to be much simpler to describe the motivic behaviour of these lifted transition maps between Flag-Quot schemes, as those are iterated projective bundles over products of the curve.
+It turns out to be much simpler to describe the motivic behaviour of the lifts of the transition maps to Flag-Quot schemes, as those are iterated projective bundles over products of the curve.
 By symmetrising this description, we deduce the corresponding behaviour for the maps $M(i_l)$ which enables us to prove Theorem \ref{main thm} in $\S$\ref{sec proof1}.
 Finally, in $\S$\ref{sec proof2}, we give a second proof of this formula for $M(\Bun_{n,d})$ which follows more closely the ideas in our previous work \cite{HPL}.

 It remains an interesting open question as to whether Theorem \ref{main thm} holds integrally.
-One may expect this to be the case, as Atiyah and Bott \cite{atiyah_bott} gave an integral description of the cohomology of $\Bun_{n,d}$ using K\"{u}nneth components of the Chern classes of the universal bundle on this stack.
+One may expect this to be the case, as Atiyah and Bott \cite{atiyah_bott} gave an integral description of the cohomology of $\Bun_{n,d}$.
+In fact, in future work we plan to remove the assumption that $C$ has a rational point, by giving a more canonical construction of the isomorphism in Theorem \ref{main thm} inspired by \cite{atiyah_bott}.

-By Poincar\'{e} duality, we obtain a formula for the compactly supported motive $M^c(\Bun)$, which compares nicely with previous results, such as the Behrend--Dhillon formula for the virtual class of $\Bun_{n,d}$ in the Grothendieck ring of varieties \cite{BD} and Harder's formula for the stacky point count over a finite field \cite{Harder} (see the discussion in \cite[$\S$5.2]{HPL}).
+By Poincar\'{e} duality, we obtain a formula for the compactly supported motive $M^c(\Bun)$, which compares nicely with previous results, such as the Behrend--Dhillon formula for the virtual class of $\Bun_{n,d}$ in the Grothendieck ring of varieties \cite{BD} and Harder's formula for the stacky point count over a finite field \cite{Harder} (see the discussion in \cite[$\S$4.2]{HPL}).